 Note from the Editor, Jordan Schmidt:

 The significance of viable but non-culturable (VBNC) cells is becoming increasingly evident.
 Recent research has shown that various pathogens can enter a VBNC state when exposed to a combination of household cleaners and inorganic salts.
 This is significant as culture testing, while still extremely common and often the regulated microbiological parameter, would fail to detect these harmful organisms.
-This is results in a trend away from culture-based testing towards metagenomic methods such as next-generation sequencing and qPCR.
-With the launch of our GeneCount product line, we’re revisiting a blog on the importance of measuring VBNC cells.
+This results in a trend away from culture-based testing towards metagenomic methods such as next-generation sequencing and qPCR.
+With the launch of our DNA-based GeneCount product line, we’re revisiting a blog on the importance of measuring VBNC cells.

 “I’ve performed the plate count… but what am I missing?”